We fear for you, but we no longer fear you

 Bishop Kevin Vann … you listening?
 What about you, Timothy Dolan, Francis George, or James Wall?
 Have you wondered why so many Catholics have moved elsewhere to celebrate their faith?
 Perhaps you should look in the mirror of your heart.
 Because we have looked into your heart, and we fear for you.
 But we no longer fear you.

-2 thoughts on “We fear for you, but we no longer fear you
+2 responses to “We fear for you, but we no longer fear you”

 I too, have said good riddance to the roman coward church, but have not lost my faith, if anything, it’s stronger than ever.